aws-samples/sagemaker-rl-procgen-ray/README.md

 You should acknowledge the use of the instance type for Amazon SageMaker Notebook and Training Instance.
 Make sure that your AWS account has the limits for required instances.
 If you need to increase the limits for the instances you wish to use, please contact AWS Support.

 The final parameter is the name of the S3 bucket for the solution.
 The default is `procgen`.
 Please, provide a unique name for this to ensure there are no conflicts with your existing S3 buckets.
+An Amazon S3 bucket name is globally unique, and the namespace is shared by all AWS accounts.
+This means that after a bucket is created, the name of that bucket cannot be used by another AWS account in any AWS Region until the bucket is deleted.

 Now, click `Create Stack`.
 You can monitor the progress of your stack by clicking `Event` tab or refreshing your screen.
 Once stack creation has completed successfully, go to the Amazon SageMaker console.
 You notebook should already be created and its status should read `InService`.